RemiMahmoud/useful_references/README.md

 https://benjaminlouis-stat.fr/en/blog/2020-05-21-astuces-ggplot-rmarkdown/: tips to deal with `ggplot` and `rmarkdown` https://cedricscherer.netlify.app/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/: wonderful and complete article about ggplot

+https://ggplot2tutor.com/ : A bunch of tutorials on ggplot, really clear

 ## Regular expressions

 https://www.garrickadenbuie.com/project/regexplain/: Package to know how to handle and test regular expressions.